SymfonyCasts/30-days-last/sfcasts/toast.md

 this has some great examples for different styles of toast notifications.
 This has me feeling dangerous!

+***TIP
+I also recommend adding a `data-turbo-temporary` attribute to the root `<div>`.
+This will remove the flash message before Turbo takes its "snapshot" for caching, This means that if the user clicks "Back" to a page, the toast won't still be visible.
+***

 Back in `_flashes.html.twig`, I'll paste in some content.
 This is heavily inspired by the Flowbite examples.
 But nothing really changed: we're still looping over the same collection and still dumping out the message.
 We've just got nice markup around